daormar/debasher/doc/design_doc_resident.md

-`Supervisor` to every node, bypassing the graph, with a new barrier-skipping command), which would mean N extra FIFOs to wire per program, and would put every ordinary shutdown at risk of losing the barrier's consistency guarantees, not just the pathological case, `on_node_permanently_ failed`'s default implementation escalates in two phases, reusing what already exists:
+`Supervisor` to every node, bypassing the graph, with a new barrier-skipping command), which would mean N extra FIFOs to wire per program, and would put every ordinary shutdown at risk of losing the barrier's consistency guarantees, not just the pathological case, `on_node_permanently_failed`'s default implementation calls **`debasher_stop_resident`** (the tool below) as a subprocess, `-x <node_name>` excluding the node just given up on and `--keep-supervisor` set: the tool gracefully halts and stops whatever part of the graph remains reachable, and falls back on its own, past its own `--timeout` (`FORCE_STOP_TIMEOUT_SECS`), to `debasher_stop -d <dirname>`, an existing, unmodified engine tool (`engine/debasher_stop.sh`) that walks every process of the program and sends `kill -9 -- "-$pid"` (a process-group `SIGKILL`) to any still `INPROGRESS`, regardless of the graph's connectivity.

-1. Send `shutdown` to every configured `TRIGGER_PORT` initiator (ordinary ordered shutdown, unchanged); this covers, cleanly and consistently, whatever part of the graph remains reachable.
-2. Wait up to `FORCE_STOP_TIMEOUT_SECS`, watching the same "done" tracking described above.
-If not every node in `NODE_PORTS` reaches "done" within that window (the signature of a graph left disconnected by the dead node), fall back to calling **`debasher_stop -d <dirname>`**, an existing, unmodified engine tool (`engine/debasher_stop.sh`) that walks every process of the program and sends `kill -9 -- "-$pid"` (a process-group `SIGKILL`, via the same `.id` PID files already used for the fast-path detection above) to any still `INPROGRESS`.
-It does not depend on the business graph's connectivity at all, so it is a guaranteed way to actually end the whole program regardless of what died or what it was connected to. `dirname` (the program's own base output directory, not a process's own exec dir) needs no new engine
-   export: it is exactly `dirname(dirname(DEBASHER_PROCESS_EXECDIR))` (confirmed against `debasher::get_prg_exec_dir_given_basedir`, `<dirname>/__exec__/<processname>`).
+Built and reusing what already exists this way, `on_node_permanently_failed` itself no longer reimplements any of that sequence by hand, the way an earlier version of this same escalation once did: that earlier version sent plain `shutdown` to every `TRIGGER_PORT` initiator directly and waited on "done" tracking itself, which stopped resolving anything once a halt stopped being self-terminating (section 2's "Ordered shutdown"), always falling through to the hard-kill fallback instead, not just in the pathological case.

+`dirname` (the program's own base output directory, not a process's own exec dir) needs no new engine export: it is exactly `dirname(dirname(DEBASHER_PROCESS_EXECDIR))` (confirmed against `debasher::get_prg_exec_dir_given_basedir`, `<dirname>/__exec__/<processname>`), and the tool's own absolute path needs `DEBASHER_BINDIR`, a new export alongside the existing `DEBASHER_LIBEXECDIR` (`debasher_builtin_sched::_launch`, `engine/debasher_builtin_sched_lib.sh`): found missing 2026-09-22 by a real `debasher_exec` run (see "Getting this right" below), the same way `DEBASHER_LIBEXECDIR` already exists for `_launch_process_command`'s own `debasher_launch_process` lookup.

-This deliberately accepts an asymmetry: phase 1 preserves every checkpoint/input-log consistency guarantee already built; phase 2 is explicitly a "just end it" backstop, expected to only ever fire in the pathological case of a graph broken by a permanent node failure, and is allowed to lose in-flight state for whatever it kills.
+This deliberately accepts an asymmetry: the graceful phase preserves every checkpoint/input-log consistency guarantee already built; the hard-kill fallback is explicitly a "just end it" backstop, expected to only ever fire in the pathological case of a graph broken by a permanent node failure, and is allowed to lose in-flight state for whatever it kills.

-**Phase 1 no longer resolves anything by itself, since 2026-09-22 (see "Conformance status"'s G2 entry): plain `shutdown` stops nothing now, a node only stops on a stop signal (see section 2's "Ordered shutdown"), which nothing here sends.** Every escalation today waits out the full `FORCE_STOP_TIMEOUT_SECS` and falls through to phase 2 regardless, not just in the pathological case.
-Not fixed: the planned repair is `on_node_permanently_failed` calling `debasher_stop_resident` (this section, below) in place of phase 1's `shutdown`, so the reachable part of the graph is actually, gracefully stopped again, but that is not built yet.
+**`--keep-supervisor` is not optional for this caller.** This call runs on a thread of the same `Supervisor` process it is about to ask the tool to act on `Supervisor`'s own program.
+Without it, the tool's own first step (`stop_supervisor_if_any`) would target this same process's group, and this call would never actually get anywhere: see that function's own comment (`engine/debasher_stop_resident.sh`) for the deadlock this avoids, and "Getting this right" below for how this was found before it shipped, not after.
+Left alone by `--keep-supervisor`, `Supervisor` still ends, on its own, the same way it always does once every node it watches is done or given up on (see "Clean-completion detection"): nothing here has to signal it, or even knows when that will be.

+**Getting this right, 2026-09-22, surfaced two more bugs, both found by a real `debasher_exec` run of a node actually being driven to exhaust `MAX_RELAUNCH_ATTEMPTS` (`test/engine/test_chaos.py`'s `test_supervisor_escalation_stops_the_reachable_graph_after_a_permanent_failure`), neither caught by the unit tests written first (which mock `subprocess.run` and so never actually exec anything):**

+1. **The deadlock above**, found by design before any code was written (not by a failing run): two other candidates were considered and ruled out first.
+   Running the tool in a detached process group (`setsid`) does not help: the tool's own step still targets `Supervisor`'s *original* process group by pid, which the `Supervisor` process itself never leaves, so it would still stop itself prematurely, before the reachable nodes it is meant to supervise while this runs are actually done.
+Stopping it last instead of first (after the reachable nodes, still inside the same tool call) does not help either, for a different reason: the call is blocked on a thread of the `Supervisor` process itself, so a last step that signals `Supervisor` and waits for its `.finished` waits on something that cannot happen until that same blocked thread returns, which cannot happen until this wait does.
+   Leaving `Supervisor` alone entirely, letting it resolve itself once the reachable nodes are done (already true regardless, see "Clean-completion detection"), avoids both.
+2. **A bare `"debasher_stop_resident"` (`subprocess.run`'s own `args[0]`)
+   relies on `PATH` already including `bin/`, which nothing sets for a launched process.** The first real run crashed the escalation thread on `FileNotFoundError` before it ever reached the tool, silently (nothing joins that thread, so nothing surfaced it beyond a stack trace on stderr).
+   Fixed by resolving the tool's absolute path from the new `DEBASHER_BINDIR` (`Supervisor._debasher_stop_resident_command`), the same pattern `_launch_process_command` already used for `debasher_launch_process` via `DEBASHER_LIBEXECDIR`.
+This almost certainly also explains, not just resembles, "Conformance status"'s "Supervisor's own resolution after a node gives up may not complete" entry: that entry's escalation used this same bare-name call for its `debasher_stop` fallback, which would have failed exactly the same way, silently, for exactly the same reason, every time it was ever actually reached.

 ### `debasher_stop_resident`: the graceful stop tool: DONE, implemented and tested (`engine/debasher_stop_resident.sh`, `bin/debasher_stop_resident` once built)